Barbantus elongatus

 Barbantus elongatus is a species of deepwater marine ray-finned fish belonging to the family Platytroctidae, the tube shoulders.
-This species was forst formally described in 1970 by the German ichthyologist Gerhard Krefft with its type locality given as the Central Atlantic at 3°00'S, 20°16'W from a depth of around 2000 m.
-This bathypelagic species is known from seven specimens which have been collected from depths between 1800 and 2000 m alomhg the Mid-Atlantic Ridge in the waters near Saint Helena, Ascension Island, Tristan da Cunha and in the Brazilian EEZ from 32°W and between 8°N and 16°S. This species has a maximum published standard length of 17.8 cm.
+This species was first formally described in 1970 by the German ichthyologist Gerhard Krefft with its type locality given as the Central Atlantic at 3°00'S, 20°16'W from a depth of around 2000 m.
+This bathypelagic species is known from seven specimens which have been collected from depths between 1800 and 2000 m along the Mid-Atlantic Ridge in the waters near Saint Helena, Ascension Island, Tristan da Cunha and in the Brazilian EEZ from 32°W and between 8°N and 16°S. This species has a maximum published standard length of 17.8 cm.